dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. Political power as a tool for self-enrichment
 1. The price to be paid for the success of cryptocurrencies is the tsunami of crime and malevolent activity that will follow.
 1. Bitcoinsternation: Speculative bubbles lead to speculative crashes
+1. In the world today, you cant make money using conventional wisdom.
+Conventional business creats limiting beliefs and kills business progress.
+You need to modernize everything.